kilroy-code/distributed-security/docs/nutshell.md

 ## Private Data for Self-Managed Groups

-5. Instead of trusting a server to keep data private, data is [encrypted at the client for a given tag](../README.md#basic-encryption), stored encrypted in the cloud, and decrypted only by the owner of the designated tag.
+5. Instead of trusting a server to keep data private, data can be [encrypted at the client for a given tag](../README.md#basic-encryption), stored encrypted in the cloud, and decrypted only by the owner of the designated tag.
 Neither the cloud operator nor anyone who breaks in can read the data.
 (Additionally, there is no need for login or any access control lists to check for read permissions, which means that a Content Distribution Network does not need any knowledge of users or permissions, even for private data.)

 6. A "team" tag can be created whose members are other individuals or even other teams.
 (A team tag is no different from an individual tag.
 We're just using the term "team" to emphasize that the members are other cloud-stored tags rather than device-bound or passphrase-driven members.)